 After the close of the change of program period, students may drop a course by the late drop deadline, which falls after the fifth week of classes.
 Courses dropped after the change of program date but prior to the late drop deadline will not appear on a student's permanent transcript, but students will be charged full tuition for the course.
-Students submit requests electronically via SSOL to drop courses.
-They must then await e-mail notification of their advisors' approval; once they have received it, they must then drop the course through SSOL by the specified deadline.
+Students should submit requests electronically via SSOL to drop courses, and must then await email notification of their advisor's approval.
+Once they have received approval, they must then drop the course through SSOL by the specified deadline.